 - provides complete proteins, essential amino acids, vitamins, minerals, and polyphenols that nourish the body at the cellular level [10].

-- has antioxidant and anti-inflammatory effects, supporting tissue repair and stress reduction [10].
+- has antioxidant and anti-inflammatory effects, helping support tissue repair and stress reduction [10].

-- can influence the gut microbiome and activate digestive enzymes, although clinical data are still limited [11].
+- may influence the gut microbiome and activate digestive enzymes, although clinical data on this is still limited [11].

-- contains natural flavonoids and carotenoids that early studies suggest may promote heart and liver health [10,11].
+- contains natural flavonoids and carotenoids that, according to early studies, may support heart and liver health [10,11].

 Description: Flower pollen in a wooden bowl

-Ideal as a supplement in smoothies or yogurt – for an easy, natural nutrient source from the beehive.
+Ideal as an addition to smoothies or yogurt — an easy, natural source of nutrients from the hive.

-4. Royal Jelly – The Queen’s Life Elixir
+4. Royal Jelly – The Queen’s Elixir of Life

-Royal jelly is the life source of the queen bee – a creamy, nutrient-rich substance produced by worker bees and fed exclusively to the queen.
-This special food enables her to live up to 40 times longer and remain fertile throughout her life.
+Royal jelly is the life source of the queen bee — a creamy, nutrient-rich substance produced by worker bees and served exclusively to the queen.
+This special food allows her to live up to 40 times longer and remain fertile throughout her life.

 Scientific studies show that royal jelly:

-- is rich in proteins (especially royalactin), fatty acids (10-HDA), vitamins, and bioactive substances that regulate cell growth and metabolism [12].
+- is rich in proteins (especially royalactin), fatty acids (10-HDA), vitamins, and bioactive compounds that regulate cell growth and metabolism [12].

 - supports cell regeneration and tissue repair [12].

-- can positively influence blood sugar and fat metabolism, especially in women with metabolic imbalances [13].
+- may positively influence blood sugar and fat metabolism, especially in women with metabolic imbalance [13].

-- has strong antioxidant effects, promoting overall vitality and energy [13].
+- has strong antioxidant effects and therefore promotes overall vitality and energy [13].

-Description: Two jars of honey on a rattan mat
+Description: Two jars of honey on a rattan base

 While honey and royal jelly nourish, propolis protects.
-The so-called “bee resin” or “bee glue” is created when bees mix plant resins with enzymes and wax to seal and sterilize their hive.
-It has been used for millennia in natural medicine as a natural antibiotic and immune stimulant.
+The so-called "bee resin" or "bee glue" is formed when bees mix plant resins with enzymes and wax to seal and sterilize their hive.
+For thousands of years, it has been used in natural medicine as a natural antibiotic and immune stimulant.

 Modern research confirms that propolis:

-- contains over 300 bioactive substances – including flavonoids and phenolic acids with strong antimicrobial, antiviral, antioxidant, and antifungal effects [14].
+- contains over 300 bioactive compounds — including flavonoids and phenolic acids with strong antimicrobial, antiviral, antioxidant, and antifungal effects [14].

 - stimulates the immune system and regulates inflammatory processes [14,15].

-- protects the mouth and throat and soothes inflammation [15].
+- protects the mouth and throat and reduces inflammation [15].

-- modulates the gut flora and reduces oxidative stress [16].
+- modulates gut flora and reduces oxidative stress [16].

 - supports wound healing and skin regeneration [15].